AM Best Affirms Credit Ratings of Bahamas First Holdings Limited’s Operating Subsidiaries

-A.M.
-Best has affirmed the Financial Strength Rating of A- (Excellent) and the Long-Term Issuer Credit Ratings (Long-Term ICR) of “a-” of Bahamas First General Insurance Company Limited (BFG) (Nassau, Bahamas) and Cayman First Insurance Company Limited (CFI) (Cayman Islands), the property/casualty operating subsidiaries of Bahamas First Holdings Limited (Nassau, Bahamas) (BFH).
+AM Best has affirmed the Financial Strength Rating of A- (Excellent) and the Long-Term Issuer Credit Ratings (Long-Term ICR) of “a-” (Excellent) of Bahamas First General Insurance Company Limited (BFG) (Nassau, Bahamas) and Cayman First Insurance Company Limited (CFI) (Cayman Islands), the property/casualty (P/C) operating subsidiaries of Bahamas First Holdings Limited (Nassau, Bahamas) (BFH).
 The outlook of these Credit Ratings (ratings) is stable.

-The ratings of BFG and CFI reflect the group’s balance sheet strength, which A.M.
-Best categorizes as very strong, as well as its adequate operating performance, neutral business profile and appropriate enterprise risk management (ERM).
+The ratings reflect BFH’s balance sheet strength, which AM Best assesses as strongest, as well as its adequate operating performance, neutral business profile and appropriate enterprise risk management (ERM).

 The balance sheet strength assessment is supported by the group’s risk-adjusted capitalization being at the strongest level, as measured by Best’s Capital Adequacy Ratio (BCAR).
 Partially offsetting this strength is a high dependence on reinsurance to protect surplus against catastrophe events, as well as a slightly riskier asset base due to limited investment opportunities in the Bahamas and high pre-paid expenses and receivables.
 Surplus growth over the past five years through 2022 has been minimal as losses from Hurricane Dorian in 2019 and dividends to shareholders have offset otherwise favorable earnings.
 Only in 2022 did surplus exceed the year-end 2018 reported balance.
 The group’s underwriting leverage has declined over this same five-year period as net premiums diminished while surplus remained unchanged.
 Surplus at the holding company level improved by 4.9% in 2022 due to favorable earnings in insurance operations but was offset partially by dividends to shareholders.